nordeck/jitsi-multiple-ui/README.md

 `Jitsi` will be embedded into custom user interfaces using [Jitsi iFrame API](https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-iframe).
-This is the first layer of customization and mostly cover customization of outer space, not Jitsi itself.
+This is the first layer of customization and mostly covers customization of outer space, not Jitsi itself.

 Check [custom-ui-a.html](templates/custom-ui/custom-ui-a.html) for a sample code.